sigstore/docs/content/en/policy-controller/overview.md

 #### certificateAuthorities

-`certificateAuthorities` specifies the trust for the signing certificates, which is Fulcio in Sigstore case. `FULCIO_CERT_CHAIN` is the base64 encoded certificates including the root for Fulcio that matches `fulcio-organization` and `commonName` in the certificate for the specified `url`.
+`certificateAuthorities` specifies the trust for the signing certificates, which is Fulcio in sigstore case. `FULCIO_CERT_CHAIN` is the base64 encoded certificates including the root for Fulcio that matches `fulcio-organization` and `commonName` in the certificate for the specified `url`.